Llyggr/garyutils/README.md

 To use -
-In a program, preferably in startup, run os.loadAPI("garyutils") Use garyutils.(insert function name here) whenever necassary
+In a program, preferably in startup, run os.loadAPI("garyutils") Use garyutils.(insert function name here) whenever necessary